manassaloi/manassaloi.github.io/_posts/2025-03-03-zepto-car-delivery.markdown

 title:  "Zepto doing car delivery"
 ---

-Blinkit launching ambulance service.
-Zepto launching car delivery.
+Blinkit is launching ambulance service.
+Zepto is launching car delivery.
-A viral tweet saying Indian founders just burn VC money and build their brand, instead of focusing on running a business.
+A viral tweet is saying Indian founders just burn VC money and build their brand, instead of focusing on running a business.

 It is easy to understand the game.
 Not the meta game.